noahvogt/slidegen/README.md

     - handle possibly incorrect or insensible configurations safely
 - asynchronous slide generation
 - use caching, with checksum checks for changes in the source file and the `PROMPT_INPUT`
-- provide ssync with the song structure, display it to the user and prevent him from entering a prompt that would slidegen cause to terminate unsuccessfully
+- provide ssync with the song structure, display it to the user and prevent him from entering a prompt that would cause slidegen to terminate unsuccessfully
-- use a more typical commandline argument system
 - add more documentation, especially explaining the slide generation, but also dependencies and deployment
 - add tests